adalmia123/adalmia123.github.io/HCI/Project_1/Webpage.md

 # Contextual Inquiry

+To gather information on the challenges users faced while using Piazza, we performed Contextual Inquiry by having two different users perform some given tasks on the site.
+We will analyze the actions the users took to complete the tasks to see what ways we could improve Piazza.

 ## User 1: Course Assistant

 ### Task 1: Find the Course Syllabus

+<iframe width="957" height="448" src="https://livejohnshopkins-my.sharepoint.com/personal/aadon1_jh_edu/Documents/Semester%207/Intro%20to%20Human-Computer%20Interaction/Projects/P1/Contextual%20Inquiry/User%201%20Task%201.mp4?App=OneDriveWebVideo" frameborder="0" allowfullscreen=""></iframe>

+The subject was asked to find the course's syllabus.
+Using the tabs at the top, the subject first navigated to a page called "Resources".
+From here the subject saw that there was a large button at the top that said "Syllabus", which he clicked to access the syllabus.
+The subject said that if this button was not there, he would scroll down the resources page to see if the syllabus would have been posted elsewhere.

 ### Task 2: Turn off emails in the  Notifications settings

+The next task was to turn off email notifications for the course.
+The subject first clicked on the tab called "Manage Class" at the top, but he realized that this took him to a page that contained instructor settings for the course, and figured that this would not be where he could turn off his own email notifications.
+Then, the subject clicked on his name in the top right corner to go to his profile, but this took him to his profile for Piazza's career website.
+From there, he clicked on a settings icon in the top right corner, but since he was on the Piazza careers page, it took him to settings for his career profile.
+The subject realized that this would not be where settings related for a course would be.
+The subject tried to get back to normal Piazza by clicking on the logo in the top left, but this only took him to Piazza's career homepage.
+After a bit, the subject realized that clicking on his profile had taken him to a new tab for the careers site, so he went back to course Piazza page by clicking on the other tab in the browser.
+There, the subject clicked on the gear icon in the corner, showing him an option called "Account/Email settings" that he clicked on.
+He scrolled down to find the course, and edited the settings to not receive any emails and saved.

 ### Task 3: Find the Office Hours of someone in the teaching staff

+For this task, the subject was asked to find the office hours of someone on the teaching staff.
+From his settings page, the subject clicked on the course dropdown at the top and then clicked on the course itself, but the page did not change.
+The subject then tried clicking on the "Resources" tab, taking him to the resources page.
+Here, he clicked on a tab called "Staff", where he found the office hours for the teaching staff.

 ### Task 4: Make 5 Piazza groups

+The subject was tasked with creating five student groups within the piazza course, each named "Project 1", "Project 2", ... and so on.
+The subject clicked on the "Manage Class" tab at the top.
+On the page, he scrolled down a little before noticing another tab at the top that said "Create Groups".
+The subject clicked on the tab and was taken to the part of the page where he could manage the class groups.
+The subject clicked on the "Manually Create Groups" button, and two new fields appeared.
+The first was entitled "Create section named with same prefix" and the second was entitled "Create custom group names".
+The subject stared at the two options for a bit, and then clicked on on the "Create section named with same prefix" field.
+Here he typed in "Project", used the dropdown to select 5, and clicked the "Add" button.
+The new groups appeared in the list of groups for the class.

 ## User 2: Student